-A beta reader is someone who critiques your novel before it is ready for the editing stage.
-At this early stage in the publishing process, the novel should still be considered a draft.
+A beta reader is someone who critiques your manuscript before it is ready for the editing stage.
+At this early stage in the publishing process, the manuscript should still be considered a draft.

 Your beta reader can give you a reader’s perspective on the characters, plot, and setting, and spot any story or style issues.
 They can tell you what works and what doesn’t work.
 They won’t make direct changes to the manuscript but will provide written feedback which will help you with subsequent drafts.

-Beta readers are not usually professionally trained (though some can also be writers or editors), and most don’t expect payment for their time (however, there are professional beta readers who will expect payment).
+Beta readers are not always professionally trained (though some can also be writers or editors), and most don’t expect payment for their time (however, there are professional beta readers who will expect payment).